+Having dealt with Question~\ref{ques:main}(a), and having given the appropriate notion of algebraically trivial isomorphism, we turn to study Question~\ref{ques:main}(b), by connecting it to Ulam stability and perturbation theory of $\Cstar$-algebras.
 Perturbation theory for $\Cstar$-algebra was developed after the seminal work of Kadison and Kastler \cite{KadKast}.
 The fundamental question on whether two $\Cstar$-algebras represented on the same Hilbert space that are close to each other (in the Hausdorff metric) are isomorphic can be rephrased as asking whether the relation of being isomorphic is stable under small perturbation for pairs of subalgebras of the same $\Cstar$-algebra.
-Kadison and Kastler conjectured that this happens for all pairs of $\Cstar$-algebras\footnote{As every set theorist immediately guesses, separability is a needed assumption, see \cite{ChoiCh.PertNonsep}}.
-The conjecture was confirmed for separable nuclear algebras in \cite{CSSWW}, and it has been the source of research in perturbation theory for decade, but a full solution is yet out of reach.
-The author and McKenney introduced, in \cite{MKAV.UC}, a stronger notion of stability, named after the work of Ulam for approximate homomorphisms (and resembling similar work in the settings of Boolean algebras and groups, see \cite{Farah.LHQS}).
-In short, a class $\mathcal C$ of $\Cstar$-algebras is said Ulam stable if approximate isomorphisms between elements of $\mathcal C$ can be perturbed to isomorphisms in a uniform way.
-In \S\ref{section:algtriv} we link answers to Question~\ref{ques:main}(b) to whether certain classes of $\Cstar$-algebras are Ulam stable (see Theorem~\ref{thm:ulam} and~\ref{thm:ulam2}).
+Kadison and Kastler conjectured that this happens for all pairs of $\Cstar$-algebras\footnote{As every set theorist immediately guesses, separability is a needed assumption, see \cite{ChoiCh.PertNonsep}.}.
+The conjecture was confirmed for separable nuclear\footnote{The class of nuclear is arguably the most important class of $\Cstar$-algebras.
+It consists of those algebras satisfying a certain internal approximation property and it coincides with the class of those algebras which are amenable Banach algebras (see \cite[\S II.9]{Blackadar.OA} for more information.)} algebras in \cite{CSSWW}; it has been the source of research in perturbation theory for decade, but a full solution is yet out of reach.
+In \cite{MKAV.UC}, the author and McKenney introduced a stronger notion of stability, named after Ulam's work on approximate homomorphisms (similarly to what was done for Boolean algebras and groups, see e.g.\cite{Farah.LHQS}).
+In short, a class $\mathcal C$ of $\Cstar$-algebras is said Ulam stable if approximate isomorphisms between elements of $\mathcal C$ can be perturbed to isomorphisms in a uniform way (see Definition~\ref{defin:ulam}.
+We link answers to Question~\ref{ques:main}(b) to whether certain classes of $\Cstar$-algebras are Ulam stable (see Theorem~\ref{thm:ulam} and~\ref{thm:ulam2}).
 We also show that a positive answer to Question~\ref{ques:main}(b) would confirm the conjecture of Kadison and Kastler (Theorem~\ref{thm:KK}).